jdudzik98/MT125/README.md

 -Create a webscraping script with BeautifulSoup that will scrap data and contain it in dicts -Set up Flask app
 -Connect to database
--Create authorization decorator
--Create endpoint scraping and iserting the data to database (and then waiting whole day) -Create endpoints for analysing data
+-Create endpoints for analysing data
 -Create charts